ICPC-TUM/website/content/news/road_to_bath.md

 contest](https://judge.in.tum.de/contest/) that are not already qualified.

 New training contests will be announced later on this website.
 Check the news for their dates.
-There is a chance for everybody to get an invite here.
-So if you want to go solve some problems at the contest judge.
+There is a chance for everybody to get an invite here, so if you want participate in the training camp go solve some problems at the contest judge.

 ## 2. Participate in our Training Group